Mihajlo Rostohar: Political career

 Rostohar was active in the Slovene public life.
 Together with many other Slovene students from Prague, he helped introducing the political and social thought of Tomáš G. Masaryk to the Slovene Lands.
 He was close to progressive ideas, but unlike many other Slovene followers of Masaryk, he did not join the Social democratic party, but moved closer to national liberal positions.

 During the First Balkan War, he publicly supported the idea of an autonomous Albania, with similar arguments as the Austria-Hungarian diplomacy.
 Because of this, he was attacked by the Slovene language press.
 In Rostohar's defense, the writer Ivan Cankar produced his famous lecture Slovenes and Yugoslavs, delivered in Ljubljana in 1913.

 At the end of First World War there were numerous military units of the Army of Austria-Hungary on the territory of the Duchy of Carniola.
 Many of these soldiers and officers were Slovenians.
 During October 1918 there were mass desertions among them.
 On October 28, 1918, members of the Slovenian National council gathered in the hotel Union and agreed to organize a political rally on Congress Square for the next day.
 Despite the fact that soldiers and officers were not allowed to participate in the rally on October 29, 1918, around 200 soldiers and officers were in the crowd.
 Mihajlo Rostohar climbed to the balcony, where leaders of the rally spoke to the gathered people, and shouted:

 “We soldiers renounce Austria and swear obedience to the state of our nation, to Yugoslavia!”

-Then, on the night between October 29 and 30 1918, he gathered some other Slovenian soldiers and officers, and also soldiers and officers from the 53rd regiment from Zagreb who got off the train that was transporting them through Ljubljana and joined them.
+Then, on the night of October 29, 1918, he gathered some other Slovenian soldiers and officers, and also soldiers and officers from the 53rd regiment from Zagreb who got off the train that was transporting them through Ljubljana and joined them.
 Together with prisoners of war from Serbia and Russia they had liberated, there were around 600 of them.
 Rostohar used them to surround the barracks in Kodeljevo and disarm a battalion of the Austro-Hungarian army from Hungary on the same night.

 After the first success in taking over control of the Ljubljana, Slovenian officers and soldiers were very much afraid of the army under control of the Austro-Hungarian field marshal Svetozar Borojević.
 Therefore, Rostohar organized Slovenian officers to prepare flyers printed in different languages to invite soldiers under command of Svetozar Borojević to go peacefully home, and not to start conflicts.
 Those activities helped in the peaceful take over of the control of Ljubljana.